 Every photographer, whether amateur or professional, has likely heard of the term “golden hour.”
 But what exactly is it, and why is it so important for photographers to schedule their shoots during this magical time?

-The Golden Hour: What Is It?
+The Golden Hour: What’s That?

 Before diving into why you should schedule golden hour photography, it’s important to understand exactly what the golden hour is.
 The term “golden hour” refers to the period shortly after sunrise or before sunset when the sun is just above the horizon.